If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 I love the idea of using green tea to combat odors and bacteria!
 So smart!

-Yes, this is super duper expensive, but one bag lasts between a month to 6 weeks, so it’s really not much more in the long run.
+Yes, this is super duper expensive, but one bag lasts between a month and 6 weeks, so it’s really not much more in the long run.

-3. Blue Buffalo Naturally Fresh Walnut-Based Cat Litter
+3. Naturally Fresh Unscented Clumping Walnut Cat Litter

-Another super popular brand that totally fascinates me, this one is made with walnuts!
+Another super popular brand that totally fascinates me is this one, which is made with walnuts!

-I love it because it’s natural and gentle for kittens yet still clumps, so it’s asy to clean.
+I love it because it’s natural and gentle for kittens yet still clumps, so it’s easy to clean.

 • Price per pound: about $0.84

-• One bag is the same as 3 bags of clay litter.
+• One bag is the same as three bags of clay litter.

 • Super absorbent and long-lasting